Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-essay examines the decision of the Constitutional Court no. 48/2021 in which no
+decision of the Constitutional Court no. 48/2021 in which no violation of the

-violation of the right to passive electorate was found, while the lack of a
+right to passive electorate was found, while the lack of a judge in disputes

-highlighted the restrictive approach of the Court to the institution of
+restrictive approach of the Court to the institution of "verification of

-"verification of powers", aimed to limiting its effects to disputes
+powers", aimed to limiting its effects to disputes relating to the

-relating to the validation of the admission titles of the elected, with a
+validation of the admission titles of the elected, with a correlative expansion

-correlative expansion of the protection of political rights by the ordinary
+of the protection of political rights by the ordinary judges in the

-judges in the pre-election disputes (in particular, with regard the issues
+pre-election disputes (in particular, with regard the issues concerning the

-concerning the admission of lists or candidates).
-Hence the need for specific
+admission of lists or candidates).
+Hence the need for specific procedural

-procedural rules, capable of ensuring an effective and timely electoral
+rules, capable of ensuring an effective and timely electoral justice.

 GIACOMO MENEGATTO